Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 A few days of using it, what BrowserAct's skills do reduces to one sentence: they turn browser operation into a tool an agent can call.
 Open the page, fill the form, reuse login state, capture the network, screenshot — and hand the result to the layer above.

 The repo is at github.com/browser-act/skills.
 The free API key is at browseract.ai/guide.
-If your AI Coding workflow has been quietly failing on anything that requires a real browser, two install commands are a low-cost way to find out whether it's the missing piece.
+If your AI Coding workflow has been quietly failing on anything that requires a real browser, two install commands are a low-cost way to find out whether it is the missing piece.

 What problem does browser-act actually solve compared to Playwright MCP?